stevespages/events/README.md

 The *Events* and *Calendar* classes can be used together to generate arrays of days which include event data in them.

-A number of other PHP and JavaScript files are included which contain code for displaying and creating events and calendars.
+A number of other PHP and JavaScript files are included which contain code for displaying and creating events in a month-view calendar.
+This can be used as a personal organizer.
+The *virtualcrossing* API has been integrated with the calendar so that the weather forecast for the next 15 days can be seen for today's date.

 ## *Calendar* class